 - Nose: brown sugar, slightly grassy underneath, raisins

 - Taste: soft entry, cinnamon, ginger, gentle white pepper slowly rises

 - Comments: a soft sip that really satisfies

 The Macallan Edition 3

-- Nose: strong cooked fruit (prunes & raisins), vanilla cream
+- Nose: strong cooked fruit (prunes and raisins), vanilla cream

 - Taste: sharper entry, spicy cloves, caramel underneath

-- Finish: sharpness continues relentlessly, cloves & ginger
+- Finish: sharpness continues relentlessly, cloves and ginger

 - Comments: the taste belies the ABV - very spicy